UCL-VR/ubiq/Documentation/docs/eventloggingcollectorservice.md

 In the logcollectorservice directory, a number of log files should be created, with the Ids that the Peer took on each time it started.

+## Configuration

+The logcollectorservice application is configured by changing the source code of app.js.
+The two variables that are likely to change are the log event type, and the room GUID.